MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

       :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-ios/passkey-download-auth-app.png" alt-text="Screenshot of the download app option in Microsoft Authenticator for iOS devices.":::

-1. Follow the steps to turn on Authenticator in the **Settings app** of your iOS device:
+1. Follow the steps to turn on Authenticator as a passkey provider in the **Settings app** of your iOS device:
       - On your iOS device, open the **Settings app**.
       - Open **Passwords** select **Password Options**.
       - Ensure **Autofill Passwords and and Passkeys** is turned on.